-Japandi word is the fusion between Japanese and Scandinavian words and it’s the name of a rising design trend and philosophy which blends both styles.
+Japandi word is the fusion between Japanese and Scandinavian words.
+It’s the name of a rising design trend and philosophy which blends both styles.
 Experts say this is the year of Japandi interior trend and it’s not difficult to understand why: Japandi interiors are clean and minimalist but warm and cozy at the same time.
 And absolutely beautiful.

 Japanese and Scandinavian philosophy have a lot in common.